With drought over, Cubs' attention turns toward title repeat

 “We’re in the books,” Rizzo said.
 “We’re in history forever.
 This team is brothers forever no matter what.”

-World Series favorites from the start, the Cubs spent almost the entire season in first place on the way to a 103-58 record — their highest win total since the 1910 team with 104.
+World Series favorites from the start, the Cubs spent almost the entire season in first place on the way to a 103-58 record — their highest win total since the 1910 team won 104 games.

-They beat the playoff-tested San Francisco Giants in the NLDS.
-They shook off back-to-back shutout losses and a 2-1 deficit against the Los Angeles Dodgers in the NLCS to capture their first pennant in 71 years.
+They beat playoff-tested San Francisco in the Division Series.
+They shook off back-to-back shutout losses and a 2-1 deficit against the Los Angeles Dodgers in the NL Championship Series to capture their first pennant in 71 years.

-They topped it all off when they became the first team since the 1985 Kansas City Royals to overcome a 3-1 deficit to win the title.
-And now, that World Series W flies.
+They topped it all off when they became the first team since the 1985 Kansas City Royals to overcome a 3-1 World Series deficit to win the title.
+And now, that championship W flies.

 ON THE MARKET: The Cubs will have to pay up if they want to keep their closer.
-That’s because Chapman has an expiring contract and figures to become baseball’s richest reliever.
+That’s because Aroldis Chapman is a free agent and figures to become baseball’s richest reliever.

-The flame-throwing closer converted 16 of 18 save opportunities for Chicago during the regular season after being acquired from the New York Yankees and was a huge reason why they won the World Series.
+The flame-throwing lefty converted 16 of 18 save opportunities for Chicago during the regular season after being acquired from the New York Yankees and was a huge reason why the Cubs won the World Series.

 If Chapman signs with another team, the Cubs could go back to Hector Rondon as their closer.

 YOUTH SERVED: Don’t expect the Cubs to fade anytime soon.
-Not with a young core.
+Not with such a young core of stars.

-MVP candidates Bryant and Rizzo are 24 and 27, respectively.
+MVP contenders Bryant and Rizzo are 24 and 27, respectively.
 Shortstop Addison Russell is 22.
-Second baseman Javy Baez and catcher Willson Contreras are 24.
+Second baseman Javier Baez is 23 and catcher Willson Contreras is 24.
 All had big moments in the postseason, and all are under team control through at least 2021.

 For that matter, major league ERA champion Kyle Hendricks turns 27 in December.

 Cleared to hit — but not play the field — Schwarber went 7 for 17.
-But the Cubs could have a logjam next season if the team returns mostly intact.
+But the Cubs might have a logjam next season if the team returns mostly intact.

-That’s because Schwarber, Jorge Soler and the versatile Ben Zobrist will all be looking for time in left field.
+That’s because Schwarber, Jorge Soler and versatile Ben Zobrist could all be looking for time in left field.
 Then again, manager Joe Maddon has shown he knows how to juggle the lineup and keep everyone involved.

 “If you look at our kids, I think if you put your scout’s cap on, it’s going to be easy to understand that the area we’re going to get better at is offense,” he said.
 “Understanding themselves better, understanding what the pitcher’s going to try to do against them.
 Understanding how to make adjustments in the game.
 Understanding how to utilize the entire field more consistently as they gain experience.”